Crunchy Gluten-Free Almond Biscotti (Dairy-Free)

 3. Whisk Dry Ingredients

-In a large bowl, whisk the almond flour, gluten-free all-purpose flour, baking powder, and light brown sugar until combined.
+In a large mixing bowl, whisk the almond flour, gluten-free all-purpose flour, baking powder, and light brown sugar until combined.

 4. Prepare Dough